ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 Gond knelt beside the still form of young Willem, one of the settlement's newest arrivals—a boy of perhaps sixteen who'd taken up a sword for the first time in his life three hours ago.
 Now he lay motionless on the bloodstained grass, his chest rising and falling in shallow, labored breaths.

 "Internal bleeding," Sim said quietly, his hands already stained red from his examination.
 "The crossbow bolt went deep.
-I've done what I can, but..."
+I've done what I can, but…"

 But it wasn't enough.
 Gond could see that much without divine sight.
 The boy's skin had taken on the waxy pallor that spoke of life ebbing away, and his breathing grew more ragged with each passing moment.